Magnas-dot/Lab_1.2/README.md

 # Lab_1.2
-Lab reoprt on Conditions And Loop
+Lab report on Conditions And Loop